Two pill blister packs that illustrate the differences between Plan B and Ella

-What is the Difference Between Plan B and Ella?
+Between Plan B and Ella?

 By Lizzie De La Cruz

 Unless you are trying to become pregnant, having unprotected sex isn’t the best plan, but we’re all human and accidents happen.
 Condoms break, pills get missed, and the next thing you know you’re at risk for unintended pregnancy.
-In these situations, havign access to emergency contraception like the Plan B pill or Ella is key.
+In these situations, having access to emergency contraception like the Plan B pill or Ella is key.

 Let’s look at the differences between these two emergency contraceptives: Plan B pills (levonorgestrel) and Ella (ulipristal).

 Both pills have the same purpose.
 They are meant to be used as emergency contraceptives after having unprotected, or unplanned sex.
-This should never be the main form of birth control, but an emergency contraceptive can be there if your primary method fails
+This should never be the main form of birth control, but an emergency contraceptive can be there if your primary method fails.

 Remember that neither of these pills can stop an existing pregnancy.
 They are both known informally as “morning-after pills” and they are not abortion pills.

-Difference #1: Where the pills are available
+Get StartedDifference #1: Where the pills are available

 The first and most significant difference is the ease of access.
 Plan B pills are offered over-the-counter and are sold at drug stores, pharmacies, or grocery stores.
 Anyone, of any age, can access the Plan B pills if they are sold at their pharmacy.
-Most drugstores offer Plan B for $50, but you can get it through wisp for just $17!
+Most drugstores offer Plan B for $50, but you can get it through Wisp for just $18!
 Ella is available only through prescription.
 It’s effective for a longer period after sex and is recommended for people who are over 155 lbs (more on that later).

 Difference #2 - Timing and safe amount of use